nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 warning: D::f() hides virtual B::f()
 ```

 This compiler is trying to tell you that the `f` declared in `B` has not been redeclared in `D`; instead, it's been hidden entirely.
+Ignoring this compiler warning will almost certainly lead to erroneous program behavior, followed by a lot of debugging to discover something this compiler detected in the first place.

 So in C++, take compiler warnings seriously, and strive to compile **warning-free** at the maximum warning level supported by your compilers.
+But don't become dependent on compiler warnings, because different compilers warn about different things.
+Porting to a new compiler may eliminate warning messages you've come to rely on.